Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 3. The canceling team must notify the opposing coach of their acceptance of one of the proposed dates or forfeit within 24 hours of optional dates being provided.

-1. a.
-Forfeits will be a (-2) point penalty.
+1. Forfeits will be a (-2) point penalty.

 2. Avoiding Forfeits: